 Here’s your homework assignment: For every product you sell, develop and write down specific pain questions.
 How?
 Look at each benefit of each product and develop the pain questions on that basis.
 Try to paint a real-life picture with these questions.
 For instance, “When you’re taking your kids to practice in the afternoon, do you find yourself squinting a lot, or shielding your eyes while driving directly into the sun?
 Does that feel safe?”

-Next month, I’ll show you how to combine pain questions with four simple follow-up questions that will bring your patients all the way to the negative side of the pendulum ... to the point where they enthusiastically swing positive with your expertise.
+In my next article, I’ll show you how to combine pain questions with four simple follow-up questions that will bring your patients all the way to the negative side of the pendulum ... to the point where they enthusiastically swing positive with your expertise.
 How enthusiastically?
 Would you like to hear your patient ask, “Well, don’t I need progressive lenses in my polarized sunglasses, too?”